 Fixed or Adjustable Rate: Which Mortgage is Right for You?

 While Heather wanted to get an adjustable rate mortgage to buy a house with lower payments now, her husband Doug wanted a home with a fixed rate mortgage which would provide them with predictable payments over the life of the loan.
-The both knew that by applying for a mortgage at UCU, they would receive a Top 1% Best Rates in the Nation and this gave them piece of mind.

 Choosing a mortgage doesn’t have to be a complicated decision.
 Although interest rate is important, Doug and Heather took other factors into account, such as how long they planned to stay in their house and what kind of loan they wanted to meet their monthly budget.
 While there are many different types of loans out there, the good news is UCU offers both fixed-rate mortgages and adjustable-rate mortgages for you to choose from for your particular situation.